“Get regular follow-up care. See your healthcare

 Health Care Provider

-How long do I need to take HT or menopausal hormone therapy (MHT)?
+How long can I take HT or menopausal hormone therapy (MHT)?

 In Menopause Management Options: Menopausal Hormone Therapy (MHT) – How Long Do You Need To Take MHT? the JH note:

 “You can take MHT at low doses for as long as you need.
-Many women have symptoms for around eight years and one in four women have symptoms into their 60s and 70s.
-The benefits of MHT far outweigh the risks in healthy women within 10 years of reaching menopause”.10
+Many women have symptoms for around 8 years and one in 4 women have symptoms into their 60s and 70s.

 The NHS explain: